jamessat/user-angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

-It is based on the tutorial found here: https://www.baeldung.com/spring-boot-angular-web
+It is based on the tutorial found here: https://www.baeldung.com/spring-boot-angular-web A working back-end can be found here: https://github.com/jamessat/user-api

 ## Development server